Naoghuman/articles/SokubanFX/03_Stabilization-from-the-prototype.md

 <br />
-##### Implement the library Ikonli for icons<a name="LibraryIkonli" />
+##### Implementation from the library Ikonli for icons<a name="LibraryIkonli" />

-For [SokubanFX] I decided for me to use the icon fonts [Ikonli].
-Although there are another (also excellent) icon fonts like [FontAwesomeFX] or [ControlFX].
+For [SokubanFX] I decided for me to use the icon font [Ikonli].
+Although there are another excellent icon fonts like [FontAwesomeFX] or [ControlFX] I decided to give [Ikonli] a try :smile: .
-Have a look on them.

 <br />
-[Ikonli] have a well documented [Ikonli Guide] where momentary :two::one: icon-sets are listed :exclamation:
+[Ikonli] have a very well documented [Ikonli Guide] where momentary :two::one: icon-sets are listed :exclamation:

-Here the official project description:
+Here is the official project description:

 > Ikonli provides icon packs that can be used in Java applications.
 > Currently Swing and JavaFX UI toolkits are supported.